Ostuni

-Ostuni (Ostune; Stune) is a city and comune, located about 8 km from the coast, in the province of Brindisi, region of Apulia, Italy.
-The town has a population of about 32,000 during the winter, but can swell to 200,000 inhabitants during summer, being among the main towns attracting tourists in Apulia.
+Ostuni (Štunë; Štuni) is a city and comune, located about 8 km from the coast, in the province of Brindisi, region of Apulia, Italy.
+The town has a population of about 30,000 during the winter, but can swell to 200,000 inhabitants during summer, being among the main towns attracting tourists in Apulia.
 It also has a continuous British and German immigrant community and an industrial zone.
 The region is a producer of high quality olive oil and wine.